-Some of these scammers go-ahead to clone these popular social media account/pages with same pictures and format but the follower-ship are usually small in number and use it to defraud people So before sending money to people online make sure you verify their authenticity by looking out for all these red flags if possible call the seller on video call before parting with your money or information.
+Some of these scammers go ahead to clone these popular social media accounts/pages with the same pictures and format but the follower-ship are usually small in number and use it to defraud people So before sending money to people online make sure you verify their authenticity by looking out for all these red flags if possible call the seller on video call before parting with your money or information.

 Pay with a Secure Means of Payment

 Always insist on paying with a well-secured payment gateway.
 Only use your debit card on sites that have a credible payment gateway.
-Most genuine websites integrate credible online payment platforms like Paystack, Flutterwave, Interswitch e.t.c. to facilitate payment on their website.
+Most genuine websites integrate credible online payment platforms like Stripe, Paypal, Paystack, Flutterwave, Interswitch, etc. to facilitate payment on their website.

 Avoid paying upfront on websites or businesses you don’t trust.
-If you must do a bank transfer, verify that the name of the bank account matches with the seller.
+If you must do a bank transfer, verify that the name of the bank account matches the seller’s.
 Also, be careful about sellers asking for cryptocurrencies as a mode of payment.